HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 ### Prove that $A$ is not an integer

-Before we can do that, there are three axioms we need to prove in advance:
+Before we can do that, there are three Lemmas we need to prove in advance:
 1. If $f(x)>0$ then $\int_a ^b f(x) \operatorname{d}x>0$
 2. If $0<f(x)<g(x)$ then $0<\int_a ^b f(x) \operatorname{d}x<\int_a ^b g(x) \operatorname{d}x$
 3. $\lim\limits_{n\to+\infin}\frac{\pi^{n+1}p^n}{n!}=0$

 Unluckily, to proof them strictly need something beyond the A Level syllabus.
 You can read the strict proof bellow if you are interested, or you can just take them for now and keep moving on.

-#### Axiom 1
+#### Lemma 1

 We need to prove for $a<b$, if $f(x)>0$ then $\int_a ^b f(x) \operatorname{d}x>0$.